BU-NU-CLOUD-F19/Cloud-Native_high-performance_computing/README.md

   - TODO - ask professors about availability on Mass Open Cloud (MOC).
 - Choose a good high performance computing workload to demo.
 Commit clean code to git repository for the open source community to consume.
   - If successful, we’ll make an announcement and possibly give a talk at an open source conference.

+### Open questions and risks:

+- Setting up Lustre components on MOC
+- Using Kubevirt to run Luster components in a container (pod)
+- Understanding Rook framework and how Ceph leverages it for its filesystem